bitovi/hatchify/README.md

 ## Using the server endpoints

 You can now make requests to your endpoint to test your applications.
-The following are examples of how to do this with `curl`, but you don't need to follow along just yet—we'll seed the database in our example later on.
+The following are examples of how to do this with `curl`, but you don't need to follow along just yet—we'll seed the database for our example app later on.

 ### Creating a resource